particle-iot/docs/src/content/hardware/migration-guides/b-series-boron-migration-guide.md

 ### Antennas

 The Boron has a built-in BLE chip antenna, antenna switch, and U.FL antenna connector.
-The B Series SoM only has a U.FL connector for BLE and does not have a built-in antenna.
+The B-Series SoM only has a U.FL connector for BLE and does not have a built-in antenna.

 Both require an external cellular antenna.